 These two butterflies almost seem to be flying right off of the skin.
 To get this effect, pick an animal in motion to get tatted, like these flying butterflies or a running horse.

 When placed on the shoulder, abstract designs really pop because they’re able to extend and be formed in any direction.
 Try mixing different styles, like dot work and shading, to add textural interest to the ink.

 Spread Out Shoulder Tattoo

 Try spreading out your design across your entire shoulder, rather than limiting it to one spot.
-The thin outlines mean you can keep adding to the tat without it becoming too much in one design.
+The thin outlines mean you can keep adding to the design without it becoming too much.

 Simple Socket Shoulder Tattoo

 Really emphasize the shape of your shoulder with a circular design around the socket.
 Here, the simplicity and thick blackwork draw attention to the body without losing the design.